 - Science Fiction, Fantasy and Horror: conventions and techniques

 - Support for your writing: finding time; working with writers’ groups; working with editors

 - Business of Writing: cover letters, organizing submissions, synopses, meeting agents and editors, pitching, contracts, taxes and self-promotion

-Inspire your audience with the magic of story, by inviting Guest Author, Susan Forest, to your school or function.
+Inspire your students with the magic of story by inviting Susan Forest as a Guest Author to your school!

 In addition to being an author and editor, Susan has 28 years’ experience as classroom teacher and will work with your staff to develop age-appropriate book talks or workshops on the topic of your choice.
 Some possibilities include:

 - Book talks / lecture / discussion / Q&A

 - Revision: how to add depth and detail, eliminate the irrelevant, and build action, setting and character in prose

 - Using drama to deepen students’ experience of story, sensory detail, and structure, in preparation for writing